 Drivers of autoimmunity

 Deficiencies in nucleases that degrade DNA lead to accumulation of self DNA, activation of innate immune responses and development of autoimmune disorders, including systemic lupus erythematosus and Aicardi-Goutières syndrome in humans.
 How does autoimmunity develop upon triggering of innate immunity by self DNA (rather than pathogen-derived DNA)?
 We made the surprising observation that immunostimulatory DNA can arise from host damaged DNA that is exported from the nucleus to the lysosome (Lan et al., Cell Rep 2014).
-We hypothesize that this cellular process is a source of inflammation in autoimmunity, cancer, chemotherapy and aging (Lan et al., Aging Cell 2019).
-To deepen our understanding of pathways that drive autoimmunity, we have been analyzing immune responses in lupus nephritis patients, with an emphasis on cellular and molecular analysis of kidney biopsies and blood samples from lupus patients (Arazi et al., Nat Imm 2019) and large patient cohort (ongoing) and more recently in comparison to animal models.
+We hypothesize that this cellular process is a source of inflammation in autoimmunity, cancer, chemotherapy and aging.
+To further find drivers of autoimmunity, we’ve been analyzing kidney biopsies and blood from lupus patients in a small (Arazi et al., Nat Imm 2019) and large patient cohort (ongoing) and more recently in comparison to animal lupus models.